delta-river/enigma-simulator/README.md

 `SET` set initial setting for rotors, reflector and plugboard.

-`RESET` reset count. initial setting will not be changed.
+`RESET` reset count. setting will not be changed.

+`INFO` print initial setting and status of plugboard, rotors and reflector.

 `QUIT` quit.